 This fun and colourful no-bake Jelly Slice is as delicious as it looks, with a buttery biscuit base, lemon and condensed milk filling and – of course – the sweet jelly topping.

-Below, I’ve broken the process into five easy steps.
+Below, I break the process into five easy steps.
 The recipe card at the very end of the post also includes all of the exact quantities and directions.